 - Financial documentation (please refer to the request forms for more information)

 Dependents must submit to the U.S. Consular Officer a properly endorsed Form I-20 or DS-2019.
-Dependents must also have a valid passport and must be able to demonstrate eligibility for F-2/J-2 visa status, such as proof of relationship to the F-1 or J-1 student (e.g., a marriage certificate for spouses or a birth certificate for minor dependent children) as well as demonstrate proof of ties to the home country.
+Dependents must also have a valid passport and must be able to demonstrate eligibility for F-2/J-2 visa status, such as proof of relationship to the F-1 or J-1 student (e.g., a marriage certificate for spouses or a birth certificate for minor dependent children) as well as demonstrate proof of ties to their home country.

-If a student or an exchange visitor would like their parents, siblings, friends or relatives to visit the United States temporarily, they may write a letter of invitation to aide them in obtaining a temporary visitor visa from the U.S. Consulate in their country – or they may use the visa waiver program if they are from a visa-waiver country.
+If a student or an exchange visitor would like their parents, siblings, friends, or relatives to visit the United States temporarily, they may write a letter of invitation to aide them in obtaining a temporary visitor visa from the U.S. Consulate in their country – or they may use the visa waiver program if they are from a visa-waiver country.
 OIS does not need to review or sign the invitation letter.
 However, this invitation letter should be notarized.
 OIS offers notary services, but you must call (919) 515-2961 or email firstname.lastname@example.org to schedule an appointment.
 Your local bank and/or Student Legal Services (by appointment only) offers notary services.
-Please do not sign the letter before your notary appointment and be sure to bring a photo id with you.
+Please do not sign the letter before your notary appointment and be sure to bring a photo ID with you.

 OIS Check-in for Dependents